 Pre Nursing Requirements for the TVCC Nursing Program

 Program admission occurs once a year in Fall Term.
-The application deadline is February 15 or the first business day prior to February 15th.
+The application deadline is the 2nd Monday in February.
+Should that Monday fall on a holiday or if the college is closed, the application will be due the following Tuesday, by 4:00pm MST.
+Applications may be mailed or hand-delivered to: TVCC Nursing Department 650 College Blvd.; Ontario, OR 97914.
 Students are eligible to be considered for admission to the nursing program after completing 30 credit hours of courses from the Required Prerequisite courses on the below document.

 Technical Standards for Nursing

 The Treasure Valley Community College Nursing Program has the responsibility to society to educate competent health care providers to care for their patients/clients with clinical judgment, broadly-based knowledge and competent technical skills at the entry level.

 The program has academic as well as technical standards (non-academic criteria) students must meet in order to successfully progress in and graduate from the program.

 The Technical Standards document is provided in order to assure that the students who enter the program know and understand the requirements, and can make informed decisions regarding the pursuit of this profession.